wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     Schedule 2 Part 1 clause 1 **Amphetamine**: inserted, on 9 September 2005, by [clause 4(1)][215] of the Misuse of Drugs (Changes to Controlled Drugs) Order 2005 (SR 2005/175).

-    Schedule 2 Part 1 clause 1 **Cannabis**: substituted, on 13 January 1983, by section 7 of the Misuse of Drugs Amendment Act 1982 (1982 No 151).
+    Schedule 2 Part 1 clause 1 **Cannabis**: replaced, on 13 January 1983, by section 7 of the Misuse of Drugs Amendment Act 1982 (1982 No 151).

     Schedule 2 Part 1 clause 1 **Cocaine**: repealed, on 13 January 1988, by section 9(1) of the Misuse of Drugs Amendment Act (No 2) 1987 (1987 No 193).